paskal/bitrix.infra/Readme.md

 This repository contains infrastructure code behind Bitrix-based [favor-group.ru](https://favor-group.ru), a site of my father's metal decking business operating in Moscow, Sankt-Petersburg and Tula.

-It's a Bitrix web-site completely enclosed within docker-compose to be as portable and maintainable as possible and set of scripts around its maintenance like dev site redeploy or production site backup.
+It's a Bitrix website completely enclosed within docker-compose to be as portable and maintainable as possible, and a set of scripts around its maintenance like dev site redeploy or production site backup.

 ## How to make use of it

-You couldn't use it as-is without alterations, however, I tried to make everything as generic as possible to make adoption for another project easy.
+You couldn't use it as-is without alterations.
+However, I tried to make everything as generic as possible to make adoption for another project easy.
 To use it, read trough [docker-compose.yml](docker-compose.yml) and then read the rest of this Readme.